gokmenyilmaz/_MyDoc/Crypto/PublicPrivateKeyHttps.md

 ## how to works https?

-http is secure way for data transfer method on web.
+https is secure way for data transfer on web.

 Web hosting site have a private key.